Internet of Things

 bash$ export APPID="Your key"

-Example 11.
-Code for getting current weather conditions (weather.py)
+Then add the code in Code for getting current weather conditions (weather.py) to a file named weather.js.

 #!/usr/bin/env python3